-- 12-lead ECG

-- Widespread ST elevation (typically concave up)

-- o PR depression

-- Small QRS (reflecting pericardial effusion)

-- Can be normal or atypical

-- Troponin

-- May be increased (suggestive of myopericarditis)

-- Inflammatory markers: CRP, ESR

-- Commonly raised (although nonspecific)

-- Chest X-ray (PA)

-- Typically normal

-- o Rarely, large pericardial effusion can lead to cardiomegaly

-The mechanism of development of myocarditis in susceptible individuals is not yet known and a number of potential mechanisms have been described.
+12-lead ECG Widespread ST elevation (typically concave up) PR depression Small QRS (reflecting pericardial effusion) Can be normal or atypical Troponin May be increased (suggestive of myopericarditis) Inflammatory markers: CRP, ESR Commonly raised (although nonspecific) Chest X-ray (PA) Typically normal Rarely, large pericardial effusion can lead to cardiomegaly The mechanism of development of myocarditis in susceptible individuals is not yet known and a number of potential mechanisms have been described.
 The immune system may detect the mRNA in the vaccine as an antigen, resulting in activation of proinflammatory cascades and immunologic pathways that may play a role in the development of myocarditis as part of a systemic reaction.
 There is potential for molecular mimicry between the spike protein of SARS-CoV-2 and self-antigens, including a-myosin.
 Generation of heart-reactive autoantibodies may have functional effects on cardiac monocytes (Bozkurt B et al., 2021).

-Ig treatment may be beneficial patients with left ventricular dysfunction, heart failure, new-onset
+Ig treatment may be beneficial patients with left ventricular dysfunction, heart failure, new-onset arrhythmia or hemodynamic instability along with other cardiac or circulatory supportive measures/ treatments (Bozkurt B et al., 2021).
+Justification for Evidence Category This is a newly described condition, with evidence pending.
 Diagnosis Requirements A diagnosis must be made by an Immunologist, Rheumatologist, Paediatrician, Intensivist, Emergency Medicine Physician, Paediatric Infectious Diseases Physician or a Cardiologist.
-Qualifying Criteria for Ig Therapy Confirmation of vaccination within the past 20 days AND Clinical diagnosis of myocarditis, pericarditis or myopericarditis Review Criteria for Assessing the Effectiveness of Ig Use Review is not mandated for this indication however the information provided will support future analysis of the condition and effectiveness of treatment. • Clinical response to lg therapy Dose Induction Dose (IVIg) - 1 - 2 g/kg, as a single dose or divided dose The aim should be to use the lowest dose possible that achieves the appropriate clinical outcome for each patient.
+Qualifying Criteria for Ig Therapy Confirmation of vaccination AND Clinical diagnosis of myocarditis, pericarditis or myopericarditis Review Criteria for Assessing the Effectiveness of Ig Use Review is not mandated for this indication however the information provided will support future analysis of the condition and effectiveness of treatment. • Clinical response to Ig therapy Dose Induction Dose (IVIg) - 1 - 2 g/kg, as a single dose or divided dose The aim should be to use the lowest dose possible that achieves the appropriate clinical outcome for each patient.
 Refer to the current product information sheet for further information on dose, administration and contraindications.